YardenBakish/BASIC-CPU-SIMULATOR/README.md

 2. Assembly Instrucions which utilize the $imm register - takes 2 cycles to complete; other Instrucions takes 1 cycle.
 3. The CPU executes only a single instruction at a time

 ## CPU REGISTERS

 The CPU contains 16 32-bit registers, as seen below:

   ![image](https://user-images.githubusercontent.com/72262159/128005564-030d1883-0201-4df7-bd23-88635a6d8e4a.png)

 ## ISA & MEMORY

-Memory is divided between Instrucion Meomry and Data Memory:
+Memory is divided between Instrucion Memory and Data Memory:
-  1. Instruction memory is comprised of 1024 20-bit instructions (1024 instrucions encoded to machine language)
+  1. Instruction memory is comprised of 1024 20-bit instructions (1024 instructions encoded to machine language)
-  2. Data Memory is comprised of 4096 32-bit memory addressess
+  2. Data Memory is comprised of 4096 32-bit memory addresses

 **Assembly Code to Machine Language**